 Although additional work is required, the survey results also indicate that Australian companies are more progressed than global respondents in their implementation projects in regards to the collation of their lease inventory (50 percent of Australian companies have completed this process compared to 37 percent of global respondents) and their overall accounting assessment of the impact (33 percent of Australian respondents compared to 23 percent of global respondents).
 However, the experience of overseas companies with an earlier transition date is that significant challenges continue to be uncovered as their projects progress.

 KPMG surveyed more than 800 companies across the world, of whom over 550 are headquartered in the Americas, nearly 100 in EMEA and almost 150 in ASPAC.
 Both public and private companies were included, drawn from across all major industries, with 57 percent of them having revenue of US$1 billion or more.
 Around 41 percent of respondents report under IFRS, 48 percent under US GAAP and 11 percent under other.
-Four hundred of the companies included in this survey are based in the US, and these were surveyed in May and June of 2018, with the results published in the KPMG in the US report Lease accounting is right around the corner (PDF 4.57MB).
+Four hundred of the companies included in this survey are based in the US, and these were surveyed in May and June of 2018.
 The remaining 400 companies, based in other parts of the Americas as well as EMEA and ASPAC, were surveyed July through September 2018.

 Visit our AASB 16 Leases hub for the latest information on the impacts of the new standard.

 © 2020 KPMG, an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.
 Liability limited by a scheme approved under Professional Standards Legislation.